Magus43/Magus43/README.md

 # 👋 Hey, I’m Josia Mwale (Magus)

-🎓 Mathematical Sciences student Malawi University of Science and Technology(MUST) 📍 Focused on **Financial Mathematics**, code, and models that matter
+🎓 Mathematical Sciences student at Malawi University of Science and Technology(MUST) 📍 Focused on **Financial Mathematics**, code, and models that matter

 ---